 Get our downloadable Cheesemaking Book which provides all the information you need to start making this delicious dry cottage cheese at home to the next level.

-INGREDIENTS FOR MAKING OUR DRY COTTAGE CHEESE RECIPE:
+ESSENTIAL INGREDIENTS FOR MAKING DRY CURD COTTAGE CHEESE:

 - 1 gallon of whole milk, or raw milk with the cream removed